Morpheuslabs-io/vechain-sample-app/README.md

  `web3-gear --endpoint {url}`

-8. From the terminal, cd /projects/vechain-sc-deploy
+8. From the terminal, cd to the directory of the application

- `cd /projects/vechain-sc-deploy`

 9. Compile and deploy smart contracts to vechain